Validating Your Partner’s Feelings

 If something feels good and brings us pleasure- we are likely to be interested in doing it again.
 The only way to have sex that feels good, is to be able to communicate your likes and dislikes, whether that is verbally or non-verbally.

 But what if you don’t quite know how you like to be touched?
-You might consider trying the OMGYes program (I have no affiliation or commission from them).
+If you have a vulva / vagina; you might consider trying the OMGYes program (I have no affiliation or commission from them).
 It was created from interviews with over 1000 women, who were asked about sexual pleasure and techniques they used to increase pleasure.
 From these varied reports, they created themes, and the www.omgyes.com program gives written information, spoken experiences and then (with warning) you can click to see different people touch themselves in ways they find pleasurable, the app version even has a vulva that you can try the moves on- and it moves under your fingers- so cool!

 A follow-up study asked 870 women to use the program for 4 weeks and measured how useful they found it: Read the efficacy of OMG yes study here.